 Biography

-Sari Fordham is a writer, professor, editor, and environmental activist.
-She grew up in Uganda and Kenya and has lived in Austria, South Korea, Thailand, and the United States.
+Sari has lived around the world.
+She grew up in Uganda and Kenya and has worked in Austria, South Korea, Thailand, and the United States.
 She’s fascinated by place and how it shapes all of us.
-As a teacher and editor, Sari is a champion of each person’s story and the power that comes from getting the exact detail right.
+As a teacher, Sari is a champion of each person’s story and the power that comes from getting the exact details right.

 Photo credit: Natan Vigna